brodie-m/shiny-broccoli/readme.md

 ### Get People In Neighbourhood Within Age Range [GET]

 Find all people in the neighbourhood by a range of ages.
+The range is specified by a minimum and maximum integer value.

 + Response 200 (application/json)